-- 17. Select the Modify button from the Design Bar; this allows you to select objects in your drawing. - 18.
+- 15. Select the Modify button on the Ribbon; this allows you to select elements in your drawing. - 16.
 Zoom out so you can see the entire plan.
-Dragging your mouse from one corner to the other, make a window over the plan to select all the walls. - 19.
+Dragging your mouse from one corner to the other, make a window over the plan to select all the walls. - 17.
 With the walls selected, pick Basic Wall: Brick & CMU cavity wall from the Type Selector drop down.

-TIP:

-If, after selecting all the walls, the Type Selector is not active and does not show any wall types, you probably have some other object selected like text or dimensions.
-Try to find those objects and delete them (except the elevation tags).

-You can also click on the Filter button (located on the Options Bar when objects are selected) and uncheck the types of objects to exclude from the current selection.
+TIP: If, after selecting all the walls, the Type Selector is not active and does not show any wall types, you probably have some other elements selected such as text or dimensions.
+Try to find those elements and delete them (except the elevation tags).
+You can also click on the Filter button (located on the Ribbon when objects are selected) and uncheck the types of elements to exclude from the current selection.